 Stainless steel is actively recycled on a large scale around the world by recyclers who collect and process scrap (recycled stainless steel) for re-melting all around the world.

 The use of stainless steel scrap is fundamental to the steelmaking process.
-There are two types of scrap – reclaimed scrap (old scrap) and industrial scrap (new scrap).
+There are two types of scrap (downstream of the production mills) – reclaimed scrap (old scrap) and industrial scrap (new scrap).

-Reclaimed scrap includes industrial equipment, tanks, washing machines and refrigerators that have reached the end of their service life.
+Reclaimed scrap includes industrial equipment, tanks, appliances & electronics (including mobile phones, washing machines and refrigerators) and building materials that have reached the end of their service life.

 Industrial scrap includes industrial returns or production offcuts from manufacturing by industrial engineering and fabrication sources.

-Today, stainless steel is made up of approximately 60% recycled content including:
+Today, stainless steel manufactured in developed economies is made up of between 60% and 85% recycled content including:

 Specialised expertise and sophisticated technology is needed in recycling to separate and prepare each type of alloy for re melting.